-Currently, effort and catch data for federally permitted charter vessels operating in Council managed fisheries is collected through the Marine Recreational Information Program (MRIP) For-Hire Survey.
+Currently, effort and catch data for federally permitted charter vessels operating in South Atlantic Fishery Management Council (South Atlantic Council) managed fisheries are collected through the Marine Recreational Information Program (MRIP) For-Hire Survey.
 This program is not census based, rather it is a subsample of the for-hire fleet which may require several weeks to several months to compile harvest and effort data.
-Additionally, for-hire operators of NMFS Greater Atlantic Region (GAR) federally permitted vessels are required to submit a vessel trip report (VTR) for each fishing trip.
-VTRs provide information on when and where catch occurred.
+Additionally, for-hire operators of the National Marine Fisheries Service (NMFS) Greater Atlantic Region (GAR) federally permitted vessels are required to submit a vessel trip report (VTR) for each fishing trip.
+VTRs provide information on when and where catch occurred, what was caught, gear used, number of crew and anglers, and depth fished.
 The VTR can be submitted using a paper or electronic form.
-These reports typically cover fishing activity occurring North of North Carolina.
-Presumably, vessels participating in Council managed fisheries in the GAR are covered by the VTR program.
-However, any vessels in the GAR who possess only South Atlantic for hire permits (CMP, dolphin wahoo, or snapper grouper) will be required to report under the provisions of this amendment.
+These reports typically cover fishing activity occurring north of North Carolina.
+Presumably, vessels participating in South Atlantic Council managed fisheries in the GAR are covered by the VTR program.
+However, any vessels in the GAR who possess only South Atlantic for-hire permits (CMP, dolphin wahoo, or snapper grouper), and possess no GAR permits, are not covered by the GAR VTR program.
+The provisions of the For-Hire Reporting Amendment would require all vessels with South Atlantic federal for-hire permits to report their landings.
+Although an analysis to verify this has not been conducted, this assessment assumes that because federally permitted for-hire vessels operating in the GAR are required to participate in the VTR program, charter vessels with federal for-hire permits in the GAR, fishing for South Atlantic managed species, would be able to submit reports to the VTR system.
+This assumption is consistent with the South Atlantic Council's stated intent to prevent duplicate reporting.

-Alternative 1 (no action) would maintain current reporting requirements for federally permitted charter vessels and would therefore not affect the harvest and customary uses of South Atlantic snapper grouper, Atlantic dolphin wahoo, or coastal migratory pelagics (CMP).
+Alternative 1 (no action) would maintain current reporting requirements for federally permitted charter vessels and would therefore not affect the harvest and customary uses of South Atlantic snapper grouper, Atlantic dolphin wahoo, or CMP species.
 Consequently, Alternative 1 would not be expected to result in direct economic effects.
-However, Alternative 1 would continue to allow for a time lag in the collection of landings information.
-If the time lags result in delaying needed management measures, e.g., a timely closure of a fishery, and adversely affect fish stocks, adverse indirect economic effects would be expected to result.
+However, Alternative 1 would continue to allow for a lengthy time lag in the collection of landings information.
+If the time lags result in delaying needed management measures, e.g., a timely closure of a species, and adversely affect fish stocks, adverse indirect economic effects would be expected to result.
 Additionally, the absence of census-type coverage logbook trip reports for charter vessels in the South Atlantic limits the amount and quality of available information, such as harvest, discard, effort, and economic data, on which to base other management decisions (beyond the timing of quota closure) and restricts the management options available for implementation.
 These limitations may have economic implications for both this component of the recreational sector, the recreational sector as a whole, and the commercial sector.
-For example, better data would enable more accurate assessments of total fishing mortality, effort, and operational costs.
-This would support improved monitoring of quotas (as previously discussed), better ensuring overruns do not occur, as well as improved forecasts of the expected biological, economic, and social effects of current and proposed regulations.
+For example, better data would enable more accurate estimates of total fishing mortality, effort, and operational costs.
+This would support improved monitoring of quotas (as previously discussed), better ensuring that overruns do not occur, as well as improved forecasts of the expected biological, economic, and social effects of current and proposed regulations.
 As part of the larger recreational sector, circumstances that limit understanding of the performance of charter vessels by extension affect understanding of the performance of the recreational sector as a whole and the expected economic effects of proposed management measures.
 For example, a stock assessment that is adversely affected by poor harvest or effort data from charter vessels would have harvest and management implications on all users within the recreational sector as well as the commercial sector.